w3c/web-roadmaps/README.md

 ## Repository branches

-The source of the roadmaps is in the `master` branch.
+The source of the roadmaps is in the `main` branch.
 This is the default branch of the repository, and the branch against which you should be sending pull requests.
-Whenever content is pushed onto the `master` branch, a Travis script will run, fetch information and implementation data for all features listed in `data`, and eventually update the `gh-pages` branch accordingly.
+Whenever content is pushed onto the `main` branch, a Travis script will run, fetch information and implementation data for all features listed in `data`, and eventually update the `gh-pages` branch accordingly.

 The `gh-pages` branch is the branch published on [`https://w3c.github.io/web-roadmaps/`](https://w3c.github.io/web-roadmaps/).